Contractor Registration Questions and Answers

-All individual contractors and businesses performing “construction” work within Iowa must be registered with the Division of Labor if they earn at least $2,000 a year.
+All individual contractors and businesses performing “construction” work within Iowa must be registered with the Iowa Division of Labor if they earn at least $2,000 a year.
 Individuals or businesses making less than $2,000 a year in “construction” work, or who work only on their own real estate or property, are not required to register.
 Individual employees of eligible contractors are not required to register.
 Operative builders who build on their own account for sale and land subdividers and land developers, who engage in subdividing real property into lots for sale are considered contractors.

 How do I find out if a contractor is registered?

-You may search the database at: http://www.iwd.state.ia.us/contractor.nsf.
-Complete lists of registered contractors are available on the site, expired registrations or incomplete registrations will not be listed.
-For further assistance, please contact the Division of Labor.
+You may search the current contractor registration database here.
+A complete list of registered contractors are available on the site, expired registrations or incomplete registrations will not be listed.
+For further assistance, please contact the Iowa Division of Labor.

 How do you define “construction”?